 7. Self-Compassion can transform any moment of suffering into a moment of mindful self-love.

-I remember the first time I realized the power of self-compassion.
+I recall a pivotal moment when self-compassion’s potency became evident.
 I was in an unusually intense state of panic and could not stop ruminating about irrational fears that might happen.
 I call this “future tripping.”
 It was so bad that all the things that are supposed to work didn’t.
 I had called a friend, taken a walk, done vigorous exercise, did breathing techniques, chanted mantras, you name it!!!
 Nothing was working.
 I was just beginning the self-compassion practices so I decided to try one called Soften, Soothe, Allow by Kristin Neff.

 As I was crying my way through the compassionate gesture of holding my hand over my heart, telling myself with the kindest voice I could muster that I was experiencing a moment of suffering and that I was here for myself, I started to hear my voice say the word “sweetheart.”
 Before that moment I was intensely identified with fear, but as soon as I heard myself say sweetheart to myself, I began to feel spaciousness in my heart, then warmth, then a deep breath of relief.
 I noticed that I had naturally shifted into the mindful observer who was able to give compassion.
 I was also aware that it was just as important to receive as deeply as possible as it was to give the kindness being shown.